 Finally, do not put cleaners or janitorial staff in a position where they are not trained or equipped to protect themselves.
 If your workplace has additional occupational hazards such as hazardous chemicals in a lab or a manufacturing setting with dangerous equipment or machinery, or confined space entries, additional safety training and protection may be required for employees conducting the decontamination.

 Next Steps: Triumvirate Is YOUR COVID-19 Expert

-Triumvirate can help decontaminate your workspace and equipment during the COVID-19 pandemic, perform risk assessments, implement temperature screening programs, and much more.
+Triumvirate can provide COVID-19 cleaning services for your workspace and equipment during the COVID-19 pandemic, perform risk assessments, implement temperature screening programs, and much more.